carissaxie/scPanel/README.md

 If you use `scPanel` in your work, please cite the `scPanel` publication:

-Xie, Yi, et al. "scPanel: A tool for automatic identification of sparse gene panels for generalizable patient classification using scRNA-seq datasets." *bioRxiv* (2024): 2024-04.
+Xie, Yi, et al. "scPanel: a tool for automatic identification of sparse gene panels for generalizable patient classification using scRNA-seq datasets."
+Briefings in Bioinformatics 25.6 (2024): bbae482.

 ```
 @article{xie2024scpanel,